Ah! fearless on many a day for us,

 We will never know.

-It is obvious that we are not the only ones that have been touched by this mysterious old cemetery.
+It is evident that we are not the only ones that this mysterious old cemetery has touched.
 Each grave sports both an American and Confederate flag, flowers, and numerous small tributes and coins that lay atop the headstones.
-All of these acknowledgments is a mark of respect for the soldier whose sacrifice will not be forgotten.
-The coins; however, have specific meanings.
+All of these acknowledgments are a mark of respect for the soldier whose sacrifice will not be forgotten.
+The coins, however, have specific meanings.
 Generally, a coin left on a headstone signifies that the gravesite has been visited and respects have been paid.
 Specifically, the domination of the coins also have meanings.
 Leaving a penny at the grave means simply that you visited; a nickel indicates that you and the deceased trained at boot camp together, while a dime means you served with him in some capacity.
-By leaving a quarter at the grave, you are telling the family that you were with the solider when he was killed.
-The coins are eventually collected and the funds are used to maintain the cemetery or in paying burial costs for indigent veterans.
+By leaving a quarter at the grave, you are telling the family that you were with the soldier when he was killed.
+The coins are eventually collected, and the funds are used to maintain the cemetery or in paying burial costs for indigent veterans.
 Other tributes include small bits of jewelry and stacked stones, which also denotes respect as well as good wishes.

 Most estimates have determined that some 620,000 soldiers died in the Civil War, a number that exceeds the nation’s loss in all its other wars, from the American Revolution through Vietnam.
 Of these, more than 360,000 Union soldiers died in battle or of disease.
 For the South, about 260,000.
 Though the number of Confederate dead are less than the Union, the United States had double the number of troops.
 Of all of the Union troops, only about 58% of them could ever be identified when they were re-interred.
 For the South, the percentage of unknown soldiers is higher.